terraform-cisco-modules/terraform-intersight-easy-imm/modules/profiles_domains_vlans/README.md

 # profiles_domains_vlans - Intersight UCS Domain Profiles Deployment Module

-## Use this module to create UCS Domain Profiles in Intersight
+## Use this module to Assign VLANs to a VLAN Policy in Intersight

 ## Usage